Nikhilp149014/Git-push/README.md

-# Git-push is main file
+# Git-push is main file For push